openpolicy0/FindbyPlate2/README.md

 a lisense plate lookup tool i made. part of osint
 I made this so I could know more about a vehicle and get more info about it I also made this so it would be easier to use unlike most programs this one uses findbyplate.com like a free API kinda.

+#Updates!
+1. format of findbyplate2 has been updated
+2. speed of receiving information is faster
+3. loading animation has been changed

 # description
 It will give u a shell like interface, type help to see commands